 When your enrolment has been confirmed, we will pay your childcare provider directly, two weeks in arrears.
 Your payments are dependent on your attendance.
 If you fail to meet the attendance requirement in any given week, you will be liable to pay for your childcare for that week.

 If your childcare costs change, you must notify us as soon as possible.
 This includes changes to the fees being charged, the start and end times of the childcare provision, and any changes to your timetable and days you require childcare.
-You can do this using the Childcare Change of Provision form available from Student Services.
+You can do this using the Childcare Change of Circumstances form available from Student Services.

 If your childcare provider completed the Childcare Costs Form before the course started, we will contact them and ask them to confirm the date your childcare place started.
 The college will also check a sample of awards each semester.
 If your award is selected, we will contact your provider directly with the necessary form.
 If these forms are not returned by the date requested, your award may be suspended.
 If anything has changed that you have not already told us about, we will reassess your award, which could result in an overpayment or underpayment.